lohitkumar1914/AI-Article-Summarizer/README.md

 3. Copy the key
 4. After installing the extension, the options page will open automatically.
 Paste your API key there and save.

-> You can also open the options page later by right-clicking the extension icon and selecting **Options**.

 ---

 ## 📚 How to Use